d-morrison/IntroStatActivities/_book/10-regression.md

 \begin{center}\includegraphics[width=0.7\linewidth]{10-regression_files/figure-latex/unnamed-chunk-3-1} \end{center}

-5. Are the conditions met to approximate the $t$-distribution?
+5. Are the conditions met to approximate to use the $t$-distribution to approximate the sampling distribution of our test statistic?

 \vspace{1in}